spyysalo/bionlp_st_2011_supporting/README.md

 ## Quick-start ##

-In an ideal world, you would ge able to just pull this repository and run it, but as [Carmack][carmack] has pointed out on [a different note][writeonce] "Write-once-run-anywhere.
+In an ideal world, you would ge able to just pull this repository and run it, but as [Carmack][carmack] has pointed out on [a different note][carmack_blog] "[Write-once-run-anywhere][writeonce].
 Ha.
 Hahahahaha."
 Most likely you will have to read the "Prerequisites" section, but here is the absolutely quickest way to replicate the process using this repository.

 Clone the repository: